Jeff Cook, co-founder of ‘Alabama’, dies at 73 - NewsBreak

 Absolute Publicity put out a press release Tuesday afternoon, announcing Cook’s passing on Monday.
 In the release, it is said he died peacefully at his beach home in Destin, Florida, with friends and family by his side.

-The icon had been battling Parkinson’s Disease since his diagnosis in 2012.TBI: Man with axe fatally shot by Johnson City police
+The icon had been battling Parkinson’s Disease since his diagnosis in 2012.Remembering Loretta Lynn and Jerry Lee Lewis; Both loved in country and rock and roll

 Cook is a member of the Country Music Hall of Fame, Musicians Hall of Fame and Fiddlers Hall of Fame.
 He was also a former Gibson’s Guitarist of the Year.